rengatech/gptmysite-designstudio/README.md

 ## Community?
 Questions?
 Support?

-If you need help or have questions, feel free to make a post on our [Forum](https://tiledesk.discourse.group/).
+If you need help or have questions, feel free to make a post on our [Forum](https://GPTMysite.discourse.group/).
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Feedback?
 New Ideas?

-Visit our [Feedback Board](https://tiledesk.sleekplan.app/) to discuss new ideas, suggestions, and solve issues to make Tiledesk even better for you.
+Visit our [Feedback Board](https://GPTMysite.sleekplan.app/) to discuss new ideas, suggestions, and solve issues to make GPTMysite even better for you.

 ## Public Roadmap

-Check our [Public Roadmap](https://tiledesk.sleekplan.app/roadmap) to see activities In Progress, Planned, and Under Review.
-We value your input in shaping the future of Tiledesk.
+Check our [Public Roadmap](https://GPTMysite.sleekplan.app/roadmap) to see activities In Progress, Planned, and Under Review.
+We value your input in shaping the future of GPTMysite.